Little Pub: Food, Fun & Community in Fairfield County

 Priya Sharma covers the people who make Fairfield County interesting—entrepreneurs, artists, activists, and community builders.
 She grew up in Stamford, the daughter of tech executives who moved from New Jersey in the '90s.
 After earning her journalism degree from NYU and working at Westchester Magazine, she returned home.
 She believes there's more to Connecticut than hedge funds and country clubs.
 She lives in Stamford's South End.
+Previously, Priya was a Contributing Writer at Reuters.
+Priya holds a B.A. in Journalism from Yale University.

 Connecticut's hardcore scene is experiencing a major moment this week as two legendary bands bring their intense sound to local venues, according to show announcements.